Virginia Child Sexual Abuse Lawyer

 Virginia Child Sexual Abuse Attorney

 Sexual contact with a minor can be charged in a variety of ways under Virginia law.
 No matter how the case is charged, the penalties can be severe and require registration on Virginia’s sex offender registry.
 Our lawyers at Johnson/Citronberg have successfully defended clients accused of child sexual assault across Virginia.
 We understand how to defend these cases, protect our clients’ reputations, and win in court.
+As skilled Virginia Child Sexual Abuse Lawyers, we are committed to providing the aggressive defense you need and ensuring that your rights are fully protected throughout the legal process.

 We use independent investigators and leading experts in child psychology and digital forensics to create the strongest defense possible.
 Our method has led to an overwhelming number of dismissals and an impressive list of acquittals.